-It’s a distressing experience for an organisation when, without warning, it receives a civil penalty UK immigration notice.
+It’s a distressing experience for an organisation when, without warning, it receives a civil penalty UK immigration notice from the Home Office.

 A civil penalty notice informs an organisation it has employed someone who did not or does not have permission to work in the UK, in breach of the prevention of illegal working regime.